Terence English: Engineering and university, mining to medicine

-After leaving school at the age of seventeen, English worked for a year in what was then Rhodesia (now Zimbabwe), as a diamond driller with the Cementation Company (Africa) Ltd on a dam near Salisbury (now Harare).
+After leaving school at the age of seventeen, English worked for a year in what was then Southern Rhodesia (now Zimbabwe), as a diamond driller with the Cementation Company (Africa) Ltd on a dam near Salisbury (now Harare).
 This skill was useful in providing opportunities for summer jobs while he was studying for a BSc in mining engineering at Witwatersrand University in Johannesburg, which he completed in 1954.

-His qualifications later provided opportunities for employment in mining exploration in Northern Quebec and the Yukon.
+His qualifications later provided opportunities for employment in mining exploration in Northern Quebec and Yukon.

 A 22 year old Terence English in 1955.
 Copy of original photograph.

 Medical school

 In his penultimate year of engineering, he unexpectedly inherited £2,000 from a family trust and decided this would enable him to change to medicine and spend his professional career as a doctor rather than an engineer.
 English applied to Guy's Medical School and was accepted by the Dean, George Houston providing he finished his engineering degree successfully.
 He did this and George Houston was later to play a key role in English's career when he agreed to readmit him after he had resigned during the 2nd year of his studies.
-Later, he was awarded an honorary fellowships of Guy's Hospital at the same time as Houston.
+Later, he was awarded an honorary fellowship of Guy's Hospital at the same time as Houston.

 In 1961, English captained the Guy's 1st XV team when they won the Rugby Inter-Hospitals Cup.

 Surgical career

-After completing medical school and internship, English started his surgical training with leading surgeons including Donald Ross and Sir Russell later Lord Brock.
+After completing medical school and internship, English started his surgical training with leading surgeons including Donald Ross and Sir Russell Brock.
 He also made a working visit with Christiaan Barnard at Groote Schuur Hospital in South Africa.
 After obtaining the FRCS in general surgery he completed his cardiothoracic training at the Royal Brompton Hospital, London Chest and National Heart Hospitals, with a year's research Fellowship with John Kirklin in Birmingham, Alabama.